Stella-Liyu-Zhang/having-fun-tickling-algorithms/bsystem.md

   > RabbitMQ is a messaging broker - an intermediary for messaging.
 It gives your applications a common platform to send and receive messages, and your messages a safe place to live until received.

-- Oil, gas, construction and infrastructure industry.
 - Took initiative to design Microfrontends architecture to extend existing product in a scalable, and maintainable way.
 - a commercial Design Review and Commenting software
+  - Microfrontends are what we get when we bring the microservice approach to the frontend.
+In other words, a microfrontend is made of components — owned by different teams — that can be deployed independently.
+These components are assembled to create a consistent user experience.

 ## Resume Walkthrough

+## Coursework

-## Coursework: dropped operating systems, it was supposed to be taken in FA22
+dropped operating systems, it was supposed to be taken in FA22

 ## Experience